20507 - PROJECT AND TEAM MANAGEMENT

 - The project team: roles and responsibilities.

-- Problem solving and decision making in project teams.
+- Creative problem solving and decision making in project teams.

 - Develop an understanding the project management process, acquiring the main logics and tools.

 - Know the principal project management techniques, applied to cultural and creative industries' projects.

 - Discuss the challenges of building a project team and managing its dynamics.

 - Use project management techniques and tools (e.g. WBS, RACI Matrix, Gantt Chart) to plan and execute a project.